-As we begin the 2022-23 school year, it is essential for math teachers to know where all students are in their learning and where gaps may exist.
+As we begin a new school year, it is essential for math teachers to know where all students are in their learning and where gaps may exist.
 Having a pulse on student performance during their lessons gives teachers a clear idea of how well each student is mastering knowledge and skills in the lesson, and helps you provide the support all students need to be successful.
 This is why a solid formative assessment routine is so important.

 Having a strong formative assessment routine, or ‘practice’, is key to building a culture of positive student perseverance in math, however this can often be easier said than done.

 Building a successful routine that students are invested in requires access to quick data that can be shared with students and used to drive next steps during instruction.
 ASSISTments provides these data, and we want to share a few key considerations that will help teachers set up a successful formative assessment routine with students.

 James Popham, in “Transformative Assessment,” defines formative assessment as, “...a planned process in which teachers or students use assessment-based evidence to adjust what they are currently doing.”

 Select Your Starting Point and Build From There

 Begin by choosing where during your lesson it would be most powerful to add immediate data for yourself and students.
 And, ideally, you want to start with one part of your lesson and build out from there as you and your students get comfortable with using the platform.
 Here are a few examples: